eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide.md

 D       | Locally deleted
 I       | Ignored
 R       | Replaced in the repository
-–       |The contents of the folder have mixed status; display the contents to see individual status ?       | Not under source control
+\-       | The contents of the folder have mixed status; display the contents to see individual status ?       | Not under source control